Tobacco packaging warning messages: Moldova

-There is no such rule in Transnistria, where cigarette packages have variable warning labels, depending on where they come from.
+There is no such rule in Transnistria, where cigarette packages have variable warning labels depending on where they come from.

-Mongolia

-In Mongolia, a variety of warnings with graphic, disturbing images of tobacco-related harms (including heart diseases and lung cancer) are placed prominently on cigarette packages.

-Montenegro

-In Montenegro, a variety of warnings with graphic, disturbing images of tobacco-related harms (including mouth cancer and lung cancer) are placed prominently on cigarette packages.

-Myanmar

-In Myanmar, a variety of warnings with graphic, disturbing images of tobacco-related harms (including a heart attack and mouth cancer) are placed prominently on cigarette packages.

-Nepal

-In Nepal, a variety of warnings with graphic, disturbing images of tobacco-related harms (including lung cancer and mouth cancer) are placed prominently on cigarette packages.

 New Zealand

 The first health warnings appeared on cigarette packets in New Zealand in 1974.
 Warning images accompanying text have been required to appear on each packet since 28 February 2008.
 New regulations were made on 14 March 2018 which provided for larger warnings and a new schedule of images and messages.

 By law, 75% of a pack's front and 100% of its rear must consist of warning messages.
 Images include gangrenous toes, rotting teeth and gums, diseased lungs and smoking-damaged hearts.
 Cigarette packets also carry the New Zealand Quitline logo and phone number and other information about quitting smoking.

 In total, there are 15 different warnings.
 A full list with pictures is available at the New Zealand Ministry of Health's website.
 Warning messages are rotated annually.
 The following is a list of the warnings in English and Māori.